 • Also review specific cancellation reasons (if you have these).
 For example, if you can see cancellations due to loss of earnings, in this case with regular visitors you could offer support

 Contact the group you are targeting.
 A phone call may be easiest in some cases.
 Make this a conversation checking in on them not a sales call.
-Depending on the specific circumstances, ask questions around value for money rather than affordability
+Depending on the specific circumstances, ask questions around value for money rather than affordability.

 In some cases, you could offer a freeze period.
 Or suggest a lower rate or casual option.
 You’re looking to show support and encourage these cancelled members back gently when the time is right.